 (3) a wills kit to help with estate planning.

-None of those offers provide real value in line with the donor’s needs at a time when they are not yet very interested or feeling intense desire.
+None of those offers provide real value if they do not fall in line with the donor’s needs at the time.

-(1) an opportunity get an an update: Donor prospect not yet in the desire stage thinks to herself, “They just want me to donate.
+(1) an opportunity get an an update: Donor prospect is not yet in the desire stage of the consideration continuum for making a gift.
+Therefore, she’s likely to think to herself, “They just want me to donate.
 I’m afraid.
 I did that once before.
 It wasn’t fun.
 What’s in it for me?
 Can I trust this person?”

-(2) a free cup of coffee; Donor prospect not yet in the desire stage thinks to herself, “I don’t drink coffee!
+(2) a free cup of coffee; Donor prospect is not yet in the desire stage of the consideration continuum for making a gift.
+So she’ll think to herself, “I don’t drink coffee!
 They just want me to donate.
 I’m afraid.
 I did that once before.
 It wasn’t fun.
 What’s in it for me?
 Can I trust this person?”

 (3) a wills kit/workbook to help with estate planning.
-Donor prospect not yet in the desire stage thinks to herself, “Ugh!
+Donor prospect not yet in the desire stage of the consideration continuum for making a gift.
+So she’s likely to think to herself, “Ugh!
 I’m old and I’m gonna’ die!
+No fun!
+I don’t want to think about that.
 Plus, they just want me to leave a gift in my will… and then they’ll probably hope I die soon!
 I’m afraid.
 I don’t want to think about that right now. ”

 Don’t believe me?

 Test it.
 If you work in higher education, call up 100 supporters asking them if they’d like a wills kit so they can think about their impending doom and how they can overstep their kids to give their money to your institution.
 Then try calling up 100 more asking them if they’d like a digitized version of their yearbook.
-I bet you’ll get a lot more engagement with the later offer.
+I bet you’ll get a lot more engagement with the later offer… the opaque one!

 There is one caveat to everything I just explained here.

-IF you are aiming solely for super, highly qualified leads — supporters already in the desire stage who are ready and likely to take action — and you do not want to widen the funnel to build relationships with a lot more donor prospects, then you can use hard offers like a wills kit/workbook.
-Just be prepared for very low response rates.
+If you are aiming solely for super, highly qualified leads — supporters already in the desire stage who are ready and likely to take action — and you do not want to widen the funnel to build relationships with a lot more donor prospects, then you can use hard offers like a wills kit/workbook.
+Just be prepared for very, VERY low response rates.